OSM Map Data

 Tips & Tricks

-• If you find yourself needing to make an edit or leave a note while planning a route in the Route Planner, you can right click on any location in the Route Planner, then click Show Lat/Lng to easily copy the latitude and longitude of that location.
-From there, you can paste it into the search box on OpenStreetMap to quickly be taken directly to that point.
+• If you find yourself needing the coordinates of a location, you can right-click on any location in the Route Planner, then click Show Lat/Lng to easily copy the latitude and longitude of that location.
+From there, you can paste it into the search box on OpenStreetMap.

-• The Query Features tool on OpenStreetMap's website allows you to right click on any part of the map to inspect any features that are there.
+• The Query Features tool on OpenStreetMap's website allows you to right-click on any part of the map to inspect any features that are located in that area.
 Clicking on the feature from the sidebar will then allow you to easily see all of the feature's tags. ezgif-3-6fdd60b729.gif